JiahuaWU/public/exams/final/2018/THEORY.md

 It inherits from the `java.util.Vector` class, which means it also has methods such as `add` to add an element at any index, and `remove` to remove an element at any index.
 Is this good design?

-- [ ] Yes, since a stack is logically a collection, its interface should extend an existing collection
+- [n] Yes, since a stack is logically a collection, its interface should extend an existing collection
-- [ ] Yes, since a stack can be implemented using a collection, it should inherit one for code reuse
+- [n] Yes, since a stack can be implemented using a collection, it should inherit one for code reuse
-- [ ] No, since a stack should be more restricted than a vector, its interface should be separate
+- [y] No, since a stack should be more restricted than a vector, its interface should be separate
-- [ ] No, since a stack does not use all vector operations, it should not use a vector as part of its implementation
+- [n] No, since a stack does not use all vector operations, it should not use a vector as part of its implementation

 ### Question 4 [3 points]
 Which of the following can you achieve by writing tests?

-- [ ] Prove that code is correct
+- [n] Prove that code is correct
-- [ ] Prove that code has bugs
+- [y] Prove that code has bugs
-- [ ] Catch bugs early in the development cycle
+- [y] Catch bugs early in the development cycle
-- [ ] Catch bugs late in the development cycle
+- [n] Catch bugs late in the development cycle

 ### Question 5 [3 points]
 If you have to choose between fuzzing with AFL and unit testing with JUnit (e.g. because you have limited time and cannot do both), which of the following are good reasons to use fuzzing instead of unit testing?

-- [ ] Fuzzing will always cover more code in less CPU time
+- [n] Fuzzing will always cover more code in less CPU time
-- [ ] Fuzzing can quickly find difficult corner cases that humans cannot think of
+- [y] Fuzzing can quickly find difficult corner cases that humans cannot think of
-- [ ] Unit testing cannot find security bugs
+- [n] Unit testing cannot find security bugs
-- [ ] Unit testing requires more manual effort
+- [n] Unit testing requires more manual effort

 ### Question 6 [3 points]
 Given this code: